floft/linux-control/README.md

 ## Currently supported commands
 Each of these works for "laptop" or "desktop", but I'll use "laptop" for these examples.
-You first would say "Okay Google, talk to Linux Control" or prepend these with "Ask Linux Control," e.g. "Ask Linux Control to turn on my laptop."
+You first would say "Okay Google, talk to Linux Control" or prepend these with "Ask Linux Control," e.g. "Ask Linux Control turn on my laptop."
 Note the exact wording here is not required, but these will give the general idea.